FAQ / New Family Guide

 Come to Peralta events!
-All are welcome at the Walk-a-thon, the Diversity/Unity Dinner, the Peralta Auction, and the Peralta in Bloom Springfest.
-Check the home page blog for more details as those events approach.
+All are welcome at the Walkathon, the Welcoming Dinner, the Peralta Auction, and the Peralta in Bloom Springfest.
+Check the website pages for more details as those events approach.
 Garden Work Days are generally held on the first Saturday of every month from 9am - 1pm.
 They are a great place to meet people: parents work, and the kids have a big playdate on the yard (occasionally pulling weeds or clipping vines).
 Parents often bring snacks and we always have coffee on hand.
+Nothing says, "Get gardening!" like coffee...
 Check the calendar for details.

 How do I join the Peralta Parent Teacher Group (PPTG)?

 If you are part of a Peralta family, you are already a member!
 Parents, caregivers, and school staff are all welcome, and no dues are required.
 Meetings are the first Wednesday of most months.
 (Check the calendar.)
 Kid-friendly dinner, often cooked by the children in the after-care program (under adult supervision!) is nearly always offered.
 Childcare is provided.